freemansoft/SimpleWebUITestEnvironment/README.md

 ### Gherkin and SpecFlow and Automated Tests

 The Scenario above can be automated using SpecFlow.
-It would be broken down and implemented with in the following way
+The Specflow VS extension has BDD test project templates.
+The extension automatically genereates `.cs` code behind file for each `.feature` file.
+Devlopers can use the context menus to create step files or individual steps that can be pasted into step `.cs` files.
+The scenarios described above are broken down into a structure similar to.

 ```mermaid
 graph TD